rajhub28/DataCleaningProject/codeBook.md

 1. SUBJECT takes a value between 1 and 30, indicating the subject who performed the experiment (ran the app on his mobile phone that recorded his movements).

-2. ACTIVITYLABEL takes one of the following 6 values:
+2. ACTIVITYLABEL takes one of the following 6 values (These values were obtained either in the testing phase or the training phase of the machine lerning algorithms that were run on the data set):

 * WALKING
 * WALKING_UPSTAIRS